Skip to content

 Responsibilities:

-• Start/stop QEMU and wire up the devices Gondolin needs
+• Start/stop the selected VM backend and wire up the devices Gondolin needs

 • Provide the exec (vm.exec(...))